 After defining the conditions, we are going to create an action – send survey invitations to Sales reps.
 The survey field is mandatory, so we will select the survey that we created before – Customer satisfaction.
 As for the email content, we will select the survey link.
 Email template – Embeded_a_Survey_Link.

 Recipient type – users in your org (that means that the survey will be sent to the users inside the company).

-When you scroll down on the checkboxes, there are different possibilities you can do with the survey.
-If you want you can create a unique link for a survey, anonymize responses, not require authentication and select when to expire the invitation.
+When you scroll down to the checkboxes, there are different possibilities you can do with the survey.
+If you want you can create a unique link for a survey, anonymize responses, not require authentication and select when the invitation should expire.

 Why sending a survey if you can’t analyze or compare the results?

 If your company is multilingual, there is a possibility to translate the survey into a language that you need.
-You just need to enable Translation Language Settings and add the language that you want to translate into.
+You just need to enable Translation Language Settings and add the language that you want the survey to be translated into.

 After that, all that you need to do is translate the questions that you have on the pages and save them.
-Next, you can send to the customers translated survey.
+Next, you can send the translated survey to the customers.

-After every survey, you will receive carefully analyzed results that will help you make key decisions for your company.
+After each survey, you will receive carefully analyzed results that will help you make key decisions for your company.